CTheTechGuru/AWS-Networking-3-Tier-Architecture/README.md

 ### 3. Create Internet Gateway and Route Table

 * In order to gain access to the internet we need to create a an internet gateway and routing table to access the internet.
-* From ther VPC main dashboard on the left column choose internet gateways, name and click create.
+* From there VPC main dashboard on the left column choose internet gateways, name and click create.
-* Now highlight the internet gateway we've created and choose the actions tab above and Attatch to VPC.
+* Now highlight the internet gateway we've created and choose the actions tab above and Attach to VPC.
-* Click the drop down and select attatch.
+* Click the drop down and select attach.

 ![](https://github.com/CTheTechGuru/AWS-Networking-3-Tier-Architecture/blob/main/images/Attach%20IGW.png?raw=true)